cedricholz/Python-Cryptocurrency-Scraper-Trader/README.md

 ```

-12. Add file "email_info.json" to Main and fill it with your info
+12. Add file "email_info.json" to Main and fill it with your gmail account info

 ```python
 {